 Who would want to swap familiar surroundings, a favourite comfy armchair and a cherished garden for impersonal, institutionalised surroundings?
 The answer, not surprisingly, is that very few people willingly choose to move to a care home.
 Fortunately, moving to a care home is not the inevitable outcome of becoming old and frail as some would have you believe.
 There is another way…

 Instead a domiciliary care worker can provide the help you need at home – from basic personal care and hygiene to managing medication or dealing with catheters and stomas.
-And if you need more specialist care or just more care then live-in care is an alternative option where a professional care comes to live with you in your own home to provide round-the-clock care.
+And if you need more specialist care or just more care then live-in care is an alternative option where a professional carer comes to live with you in your own home to provide round-the-clock care.

 Domiciliary care workers are fully trained in many aspects of care and provide regular assistance or they can also provide temporary help when someone is convalescing after illness or surgery, or needs help with rehabilitation after a life-changing event.
 They can provide certain medical support but also work in collaboration with district nurses and occupational therapists for more complex medical needs.